redhat-cop/openshift-migration-best-practices/planning.md

     After the certificate has been replaced, the cluster administrator will be responsible to update the certificate when it is close to expire.

-### Option 3: Deploy the target cluster in the source cluster domain.
+### Option 3: Deploy the target cluster in the source cluster domain

 Depending on the source Openshift 3 cluster configuration and the base DNS domain it uses, it could be possible to deploy the target OpenShift 4 cluster in the same DNS domain as the source cluster, using a combination of specific and wildcard DNS entries, and public and private DNS zones to avoid conflicts between both clusters.